netease-im/Unity-RTC-Quickstart/README.md

 _Other Languages: [简体中文](README_zh_CN.md)_

 The open source project shows the basic integration logic of `Unity RTC SDK` in different scenes.
-Each `MainSence` in the example is independent.
+Each `MainScene` in the example is independent.

 ## Folder structure